CJ0206/yagpdb-cc/Suggestions/README.md

 ## How to use the bot

-Just type `[prefix]suggest [suggestion]` if your suggestions channel and the bot will turn it into an embed wwith voting buttons.
+Just type `[prefix]suggest [suggestion]` if your suggestions channel and the bot will turn it into an embed with voting buttons.

 ## Attribution